 Over the last three years, The Cathedral of St. Paul's two pipe organs were taken completely apart and cleaned, the leather windchests were replaced and more than 1,000 pipes were added.
 The Cathedral Heritage Foundation raised $3.4 million dollars to pay for the restoration.

 It's a weekend for Halloween parties and ghost stories.
 Tomorrow afternoon at the historic Warden's House in Stillwater, a group of "paranormal investigators" will share what they've found at a few notable Minnesota locations that some people claim are haunted.

-MPR's Cathy Wurzer spoke with University of Minnesota Climatologist Mark Seeley about heat waves in the 1930s and the 1990s that were very different.
-He also had the statewide weather forecast for trick-or-treaters going out on Halloween.
+MPR's Cathy Wurzer spoke with University of Minnesota Climatologist Mark Seeley about below normal temperatures in Minnesota this past week, especially in southeastern Minnesota.
+He also has an early peek at the weather forecast for trick-or-treaters going out on Halloween.